wanderindev/udacity-dinosaurs/README.md

   </a>
 </p>

->Udacity Dinosaurs Infographic Generator is the first project for the Intemediate JavaScript Nanodegree.
+>Udacity Dinosaurs Infographic Generator is the first project for the Intermediate JavaScript Nanodegree.
 This
-> project gives the student the opportunity to apply what was learned in the Object Oriented JavaScript class.
+> project gives the student the opportunity to apply what was learned in the Object-Oriented JavaScript class.

 ## Project overview
 You can find the starter code for the project [here](https://github.com/udacity/Javascript).
 The starter code includes: